 Uses of Seaweed as Food

-Seaweeds are consumed by coastal people, particularly in East Asia, e.g., Brunei, Japan, China, Korea, Taiwan, Singapore, Thailand, Cambodia, and Vietnam, but also in South Africa, Indonesia, Malaysia, Belize, Peru, Chile, the Canadian Maritimes, Scandinavia, South West England,[6] Ireland, Wales, California, Philippines, and Scotland.
+Coastal populations, especially in East Asia, such as Brunei, Japan, China, Korea, Taiwan, Singapore, Thailand, Cambodia, and Vietnam, consume seaweeds, as well as in South Africa, Indonesia, Malaysia, Belize, Peru, Chile, the Canadian Maritimes, Scandinavia, South West England, Ireland, Wales, California, the Philippines, and Scotland.

-In Asia, Nori (海苔, Japan), Zicai (紫菜, China), and Gim (김, Korea) are sheets of dried Porphyra used in soups or to wrap sushi.
-Chondrus crispus (commonly known as Irish Moss or carrageenan moss) is another red alga used in producing various food additives, along with Kappaphycus and various gigartinoid seaweeds.
-Porphyra is a red alga used in Wales to make laver.
-Laverbread, made from oats and the laver, is a popular dish there.
-In northern Belize, edible seaweeds are mixed with milk, nutmeg, cinnamon, and vanilla to make a common beverage affectionately called "Dulce" (or "sweet").
+In Asia, Nori (海苔, Japan), Zicai (紫菜, China), and Gim (김, Korea) refer to dried sheets of Porphyra utilized in soups or as sushi wrappers.
+Chondrus crispus (often referred to as Irish Moss or carrageenan moss) is another red alga utilized in creating different food additives, alongside Kappaphycus and various gigartinoid seaweeds.
+Porphyra is a red seaweed utilized in Wales for producing laver.
+Laverbread, prepared with oats and laver, is a well-liked dish in that region.
+In northern Belize, consumable seaweeds are blended with milk, nutmeg, cinnamon, and vanilla to create a popular drink lovingly named "Dulce" (or "sweet").

-Seaweeds are also harvested or cultivated for the extraction of alginate, agar and carrageenan, gelatinous substances collectively known as hydrocolloids or phycocolloids.
-Hydrocolloids have attained commercial significance as food additives.[7]
-The food industry exploits their gelling, water-retention, emulsifying and other physical properties.
-Agar is used in foods such as confectionery, meat and poultry products, desserts and beverages and moulded foods.
-Carrageenan is used in salad dressings and sauces, dietetic foods, and as a preservative in meat and fish products, dairy items and baked goods.
+Seaweeds are likewise gathered or grown for the extraction of alginate, agar, and carrageenan, gelatinous materials collectively referred to as hydrocolloids or phycocolloids.
+Hydrocolloids have gained commercial importance as food additives.
+The food sector utilizes their gelling, water-holding, emulsifying, and various other physical characteristics.
+Agar is utilized in various foods including sweets, meat and poultry items, desserts, drinks, and molded dishes.
+Carrageenan is utilized in sauces and salad dressings, low-calorie foods, and functions as a preservative in fish and meat products, dairy products, and baked items.

 No comments: